LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/mars-rover.rst

 Assignment #3: Mars Rover
 ==========================

-This task is going to put your unit tests, modules, and exceptions knowledge to use by writing tests and classes for the Mars rover named Curiosity.
+This task puts your unit testing, modules making, and exception handling knowledge to use by writing tests and classes for the Mars rover named Curiosity.

 .. figure:: figures/curiosity-rover-selfie.jpg